-Variables are declared as they are for roles and skeletons with one exception, there is a new sort symbol node.
-Notice that in the sentence, variables z0 and z1 have sort node.
+Variables are declared as they are for roles and skeletons with one exception, there is a new sort symbol strd for strands.
+Notice that in the sentence in Figure 2, variables z0 and z1 have sort strd.
 Every universally quantified variable must occur in the antecedent of the implication.